 “The affair came to light when her grown-up children, aged 18 and 24, read chats between their mother and her partner.
 Of course, all hell broke loose.
 However, with counseling, the husband and the kids were able to gain acceptance of the fact that the relationship was based on mutual respect and love, and not just driven by lust.
 They slowly came around to the idea that the woman cared for and loved both the men in her life,” she says.

 Tracy didn’t want to divorce his wife Louise because he was a Catholic.
 Hepburn mentioned in her autobiography that she was totally smitten by Tracy.
-Theirs was one of the most famous lifelong extramarital affairs in Hollywood but Tracy kept it a secret from his wife.
+Theirs was one of the most famous affairs in Hollywood but Tracy kept it a secret from his wife.
 Theirs is one of those rare stories of long-term affairs where the partners were bound by a deep love for one another.
 They were never seen in public and maintained separate residences.
 But when Tracy fell ill, Hepburn took a 5-year break from her career and looked after him till his demise in 1967.

 Shivanya describes the affair between Hepburn and Spencer as one sparked by a twin-flame connection.
 “Two married people cheating with each other can also be a manifestation of twin flames crossing paths with each other.
 Even if they try, they find it very hard to break off their relationship.
 Such connections can turn into lifelong affairs,” she explains.

 3. Benefits of extramarital affairs can be a binding force

 Related Reading: 7 Ways To Date A Married Man Without Getting Hurt